 DoMore! - A project for cancer patients and society

 To best treat cancer, we must first understand how the disease will develop.
 DoMore! is a five-year-long project researching cancer and developing new cancer diagnostics methods based on artificial intelligence.
-The research has enchanced our ability to predict a patient's cancer development and provide the proper treatment.
+The research has enhanced our ability to predict a patient's cancer development and provide the proper treatment.

 - Pathology workflow optimisation